 Fortune is a global business magazine published online and in print.
 It was founded in 1929 following the Great Depression by Henry Robinson Luce, who also co-founded Time magazine.
 Headquartered in New York City, Fortune has offices in eight other cities worldwide.
 The monthly magazine has a circulation of approximately 800,000, and the website records 7 million visits per month.
-Ad Fontes Media rates Fortune as neutral in terms of bias and as most reliable in terms of reliability.
+Ad Fontes Media rates Fortune in the middle category of bias and as most reliable in terms of reliability.

 A team of analysts at Ad Fontes Media regularly reviews articles and news programs to rate them in terms of bias and reliability.
 A weighted average of these ratings results in the overall score for the media source.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to neutral to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.

 Reliability scores for articles and shows are on a scale of 0-64.
 Scores above 24 are generally acceptable; scores above 32 are generally good.